ManthanThakor/Practice-Part/README.md

 # Practice-Part
 <br>
-"This is for my personal practice, to refine my coding skills."
+<b>This is for my personal practice, to refine my coding skills."</b>

+- First one , "I have practiced toggling."
+-